GovTechSG/seed-primer-documentation/dashboard.md

-?> For more information, refer to the [DEEP Dashboard Documentation](https://docs.developer.tech.gov.sg/docs/deep-dashboard/).
+?> For more information, refer to the [SEED Dashboard Documentation](https://docs.developer.tech.gov.sg/docs/seed-dashboard/).